The compound microscope

 strain.

-The objective lens produces a real, inverted image of the object 0 at I
+The objective lens produces a real, inverted image of the object 0 at I1 This is

 then viewed by the eye lens and this gives a final virtual image at I. The magnifying power M